jacobcolyvan/MERN-proj/README.md

 Since we were a smaller team and were both proactive, we would simply pick the tasks we wanted to do and assign our tags to them, the tags can be seen to the bottom right of our trello cards.
 Understandably this may not work for other teams and requires a degree of trust and proactiveness.

+Below is a snapshot of our trello board, it displays our colored priorities and also who's doing what through the tags at the bottom right of each card
 ![](./docs/TaskDelegation.jpg)